 Obsessions are disturbing recurrent ideas or impulses that intrude on a person's mind.
 They may take the form of fears that harm will come to oneself or to a loved one.
 They may be an extreme worry about getting contaminated, a dread of illness, or an overpowering need to do things perfectly.
 Sometimes these obsessions have a violent or sexual nature.

 Compulsions are repetitive actions driven by obsessions.
 The most common obsessions are contamination, doubt, and loss.
 These result in the common compulsions of hand washing, checking, and hoarding.
 Some obsessive-compulsive actions, such as uncontrollable counting or praying, aren't obvious to others.
 People with OCD often fear that if they do not perform these acts, something bad will happen to them or to others.

 Because obsessions and compulsions may take hold gradually, people often fail to recognize that they are suffering from a form of mental illness.
 When OCD eventually produces symptoms that interfere with daily life, people may try to hide their compulsions from others and attempt to deal with them by using willpower.
 People with OCD often feel embarrassed about their obsessive thoughts or compulsions.
-They may avoid talking about their symptoms, even to their doctors.
+They may avoid talking about their symptoms, even to their health care provider.

 Although OCD can appear at any age, it most often begins during adolescence.
 According to the National Institute of Mental Health, one-third of adults with OCD developed symptoms in childhood and the average age of onset is 19.
 Some researchers think OCD that develops in childhood is different from OCD that appears for the first time in adults.
 Men and women are affected equally.
 In the U.S., between 2% and 3% of the population experiences some form of OCD during their lives.